gary-archer/oauth.apisample.serverless/README.md

 ### Details
 * See the Serverless Sample Overview for a summary of the solution
+* See the Serverless API Setup for instructions on building a Serverless API
-* See the Serverless Sample Instructions for instructions on running your own version
+* See the Serverless SPA Setup for instructions on building a Serverless SPA

 ### Programming Languages
 * TypeScript is used for the SPA
 * NodeJS, TypeScript and Serverless are used for the API

-### SPA Middleware Used
-* The [Oidc-Client Library](https://github.com/IdentityModel/oidc-client-js) is used to implement the Implicit Flow
-* An AWS S3 bucket is used as a web content deployment location
-* AWS Cloudfront is used as a Content Delivery Network

 ### API Middleware Used
 * The [OpenId-Client Library](https://github.com/panva/node-openid-client) is used to handle API token validation
 * The AWS API Gateway is used as an SSL entry point to API operations
 * AWS Lambda functions are used for serverless cloud hosting
 * CloudWatch is used to store API logs

+### SPA Middleware Used
+* The [Oidc-Client Library](https://github.com/IdentityModel/oidc-client-js) is used to implement the Implicit Flow
+* An AWS S3 bucket is used as a Web Content Hosting Location
+* AWS Cloudfront is used as a Content Delivery Network

 ### Common Middleware Used
 * Okta is used for the Authorization Server